-Below is a list of names, ages and a brief account of the business experience of the persons appointed, or to be appointed, to serve as our executive officers and directors prior to the consummation of this offering, each as of July 2, 2013.
+Below is a list of names, ages and a brief account of the business experience of the persons appointed, or to be appointed, to serve as our executive officers and directors prior to the consummation of this offering, each as of May 28, 2013.

-Name Age Position David W. Crane 54 President, Chief Executive Officer, Director and Chairman Kirkland B. Andrews 45 Executive Vice President, Chief Financial Officer and Director Mauricio Gutierrez 42 Executive Vice President, Chief Operating Officer and Director David R. Hill 49 Executive Vice President and General Counsel Ronald B. Stark 49 Vice President and Chief Accounting Officer John F. Chlebowski 67 Director Ferrell P. McClean 66 Director Brian R. Ford 64 Director Christopher S. Sotos 42 Director
+Name Age Position David W. Crane 54 President, Chief Executive Officer and Director Kirkland B. Andrews 45 Executive Vice President, Chief Financial Officer and Director Mauricio Gutierrez 42 Executive Vice President, Chief Operating Officer and Director David R. Hill 49 Executive Vice President and General Counsel Ronald B. Stark 48 Vice President and Chief Accounting Officer John F. Chlebowski 67 Director Ferrell P. McClean 66 Director Brian R. Ford 64 Director Christopher S. Sotos 42 Director

-David W. Crane, President, Chief Executive Officer, Director and Chairman
+David W. Crane, President, Chief Executive Officer and Director

 Mr. Crane has served as our President, Chief Executive Officer and Director since our formation in December 2012.
-We intend to appoint Mr. Crane as Chairman of our board of directors effective upon the consummation of this offering.
 Mr. Crane also serves as the President, Chief Executive Officer of NRG and a director of NRG since December 2003.
 Prior to joining NRG, Mr. Crane served as Chief Executive Officer of International Power plc, a UK-domiciled wholesale power generation company, from January 2003 to November 2003, and as Chief Operating Officer from March 2000 through December 2002.
-Mr. Crane was Senior Vice President-Global Power NewYork at Lehman Brothers Inc., an investment banking firm, from January 1999 to February 2000, and was Senior Vice President-Global Power Group, Asia (Hong Kong) at Lehman Brothers from June 1996 to January 1999.
+Mr. Crane was Senior Vice President-Global Power New York at Lehman Brothers Inc., an investment banking firm, from January 1999 to February 2000, and was Senior Vice President-Global Power Group, Asia (Hong Kong) at Lehman Brothers from June 1996 to January 1999.
 Mr. Crane was also a director of El Paso Corporation from December 2009 to May 2012.
 His extensive leadership experience enables Mr. Crane to play a key role in all matters involving our board of directors and act as the head of management to the independent directors of our board of directors.
 In addition having recently served as a director of El Paso Corporation, Mr. Crane is able to contribute an additional perspective from the energy industry.